 I should’ve – but I didn’t have the time to think about it, much less take action…

 No matter how you say it, or in what order, this phrase is an expression of disappointment in ourselves because we missed opportunities.
-I think that, many times, it comes down to moving too fast to live a life fully engaged.
+I think that many times it comes down to how to slow down in life as we are often moving too fast.

 In a recent gathering of top female executives from Signature, one of our advisors, Susan Suver, former CHRO at Aptiv, shared this story and advice in a toast to the group.